debops/debops/docs/acme-integration.rst

 .. include:: includes/all.rst

-`Automated Certificate Management Environment` (ACME_) is a protocol that allows automated certificate requests, retrieval of signed certificates and certificate renewal.
+`Automated Certificate Management Environment` (ACME_) is a protocol that allows automated certificate requests, retrieval of certificates and certificate renewal.
 It was designed to enable easy deployment of TLS/SSL certificates by the `Let's Encrypt`_ project.